technomancy/leiningen/README.md

 **Q:** What does this offer over [Lancet](http://github.com/stuarthalloway/lancet)?
 **A:** Lancet is more of a library than a build tool.
-It doesn't predefine any tasks apart from what Ant itself offers, so there is nothing Clojure-specific there.
-In addition, Leiningen includes some Maven functionality for dependencies.
+It doesn't predefine any tasks apart from what Ant itself offers, so there is nothing Clojure-specific in it.
+Leiningen builds on Lancet, but takes things further.
+In addition, it includes some Maven functionality for dependencies.

 **Q:** But Maven is terrifying!
 **A:** That's not a question.
 Anyway, Leiningen only uses the dependency